 - Less cooling.

-Lower losses generate less heat and thus require less cooling of power transformer.
+Lower losses generate less heat and thus require less cooling efforts.
 This simplifies the whole system design by e.g. replacing water cooling with passive air-cooling.

 - Lower cost

-Less use of material and simplified cooling reduce total cost for power transformer significantly.
+Less amount of material and simplified cooling reduce the total cost of power converter.